Updated 2026 · Minnesota Law

 Does my Minneapolis landlord have to pay interest on my security deposit?

-Yes, for deposits over $500 held for 180 days or more, under Minn.
+Yes, on all deposits, under Minn.
 Stat. § 504B.178(2).
-The interest rate is 1% simple interest per year.
+The interest rate is 1% simple, non-compounding interest per year (interest under $1 is excluded).
+Interest accrues from the first day of the next month following full payment of the deposit.
 Landlords must either pay this interest annually or deduct it from the final month's rent.
 Failure to pay required interest entitles the tenant to the deposit amount plus interest in a legal action.

 What must a Minnesota landlord include in the deposit deduction statement?